 Under the Affordable Care Act (ACA), non-grandfathered health plans are required to comply with an overall annual limit on out-of-pocket expenses for essential health benefits.
-The current limits, for 2020 plan years, is $8,150 for self-only coverage and $16,300 for family coverage.
+The current limits applicable to 2021 plan years is $8,550 for self-only coverage and $17,100 for family coverage.
+The 2022 limits will be raised to $8,700 for self-only coverage and $17,400 for family coverage, respectively.

-Here's a summary of both traditional plans and HDHP/HSA plans for the 2020/2021 plan years:
+Here’s a summary of both traditional plans and HDHP/HSA for the 2021/2022 plan years for reference:

 If your plans offer both traditional and HDHP/HSA plans (that are not grandfathered), your plans are subject to both sets of requirements and you must ensure compliance with the lowest applicable out-of-pocket maximum.
 Plus, the ACA requires that a per person (individualized/imbedded) out-of-pocket maximum doesn't exceed the ACA limit, even if you are in the larger (family) tier.